adamavip/Scientific_Computing/README.md

 ## Objective

 This repository is dedicated for tutorials on python scientific computing ecosystem libraries: Numpy, Scipy, Matplotlib and Sumpy.
+It can be use by physicists, engineers and mathematicians.

 ### Packages